“I find television very educating.

-Most of the books I read last year were from my friendly public library.
-This library where I get my books is a beautiful old building from the 1920s situated on exquisite grounds with peacocks wandering throughout the property.
-I love visiting this library because of its picturesque setting and the fact that it is never busy.
-I’m always able to get whatever books I want to read without having to wait weeks or days.
+Most of the books I read last year were from my public library.
+This library is a beautiful old Spanish style building from the 1920s, situated on exquisite grounds with peacocks wandering throughout the property.
+I love visiting this library because of its picturesque setting and because it is rarely busy.
+I’m always able to get whatever books I want to read without having to wait weeks or days, even during a pandemic.

-Whichever means of reading books I choose this year, I will have my plate full of good writings to read.
+Whichever means of reading magazines and books I choose this coming year, I will have my plate full of good writings to read.